Girona: Geography

-Girona was founded in a strategic place, in the natural corridor between the Empordà plain and the Catalan Coastal Depression, therefore connecting by land the northern Costa Brava and France with Barcelona and other southern populations.
+Girona was founded in a strategic location along a natural corridor between the Empordà plain and the Catalan Coastal Depression, thereby connecting the Costa Brava and France to the north with Barcelona and other population centres in the south of Catalonia.
 This corridor is a defile formed by the Ter river between the Gavarres massif and the Catalan Transversal Range.

 The Ter river is the most important water course in the region.
 In Girona it flows through the north of the town, from southwest to northeast.
 It is in Girona where the Ter meets the Onyar, the second largest river in the area.
 The Onyar crosses the city from south to north and it has historically conditioned the city's development, as catastrophic floods have periodically affected the town since historic times.

 Seismic activity

 Girona is located in a seismic zone, which means it occasionally has earthquakes throughout the year.
 Most of them are not felt, and some are felt as a minor vibration or light shaking.
 The strongest earthquake recorded in Girona was the magnitude 6.7 Principality of Catalonia 1428 earthquake.